The Shipping Law Review: France

 Under French law, criminal sanctions against oil pollution are set out in Article L218-10 et seq. of the Environment Code, pursuant to which oil spillage in breach of the International Convention for the Prevention of Pollution from Ships 1973 (as modified by the Protocol of 1978) (MARPOL (73/78)) can lead to up to 10 years' imprisonment and a €15 million fine.
 These sanctions can be ordered against the master, the registered owner and the operator of the vessel.
 They can also be ordered against the legal representatives or managers of the owner or operator, or against any other person exercising a control over, management in or running of the vessel, when the owner, operator or person is responsible for illegal spillage or has not taken the necessary steps to avoid it.

 The French courts are generally severe on polluting vessels.
-Each year, several vessels are diverted to the French coast and arrested by order of the authorities.
-Masters are generally found guilty on the basis of aerial pictures taken by the customs authority, the evidentiary weight of which is almost impossible to rebut.24
+Masters are generally found guilty based on aerial pictures taken by the customs authority, the evidentiary weight of which is almost impossible to rebut.29

-Air pollution from ships is mainly addressed by Directive 2005/33/EC of 6 July 2005 as regards the sulphur content of marine fuels, which has been transposed into French domestic law, and Regulation (EU) 2015/757 of 29 April 2015 on carbon dioxide emissions from maritime transport, applicable as of 31 August 2017 to ships above 5,000 GT.
+Air pollution from ships is mainly addressed by Directive 2005/33/EC of 6 July 2005 as regards the sulphur content of marine fuels, which has been transposed into French domestic law, and Regulation (EU) 2015/757 of 29 April 2015 on carbon dioxide emissions from maritime transport.

 France is concerned about the effects of maritime transport on the environment.
 As such, the country has undertaken to develop a strategy to reduce global carbon emissions and accelerate the transition to carbon-neutral propulsion by 2050.
 France will also take measures to comply with European Regulation (EU) 2015/757 on the monitoring, reporting and verification of carbon dioxide emissions from the shipping industry and International Marine Organization Resolution MEPC.265, of 15 May 2015, which makes the environment-related provisions of the International Code for Ships Operating in Polar Water (the Polar Code) mandatory (MARPOL (73/78), Annexes I, II, IV and V).
 It also allows large ports to set their fees under the terminal agreement (an agreement giving temporary authorisation to use public land), which may include a decreasing portion depending on traffic or the environmental performance generated by the operator concerned (Transport Code, Article L5312-14-1).
-Last, it is planned that the ports will be equipped with electrical connections (Transport Code, Article L1521-4).
-France is, therefore, fully involved in the maritime industry's energy transition.
+Last, some ports are now equipped with electrical connections.

 v Collisions, salvage and wrecks

 Most salvage disputes raise the question of whether the assistance provided to a vessel constitutes salvage and thus gives rise to a salvage reward.
 There is no mandatory form of salvage agreement under French law.
-An agreement can be made in writing, using general standard contracts, such as the Lloyd's Open Form or the French Villeneau form, but most of the time the contract is made orally by radio.
-Moreover, there can be salvage without any salvage contract having been agreed between the parties in the event that special assistance is given to a vessel in great danger.
+An agreement can be made in writing, using general standard contracts, such as the Lloyd's Open Form or the French Villeneau form.
+However, there can be salvage without any salvage contract having been agreed between the parties; for instance, when a vessel is in great danger.
 Reciprocally, French courts can decide that no salvage reward is due, even if the parties have agreed a 'salvage contract', if the conditions of salvage are not met (e.g., if the danger was no longer an issue at the time assistance was provided).
-Moreover, the level of salvage awards granted by the French courts are usually lower than in the United Kingdom, for instance.
+Moreover, the level of salvage awards granted by the French courts is usually lower than that in the United Kingdom, for instance.

 French provisions concerning maritime wreckage are set out under Article L5142-1 et seq. of the Transport Code.
 If a maritime wreck could be dangerous for navigation, fishing, the environment or the access to a port, the owner of the wreck has an obligation to proceed with recovery, removal, destruction or any other operation to remove all danger in relation to the wreck.
-Pursuant to Article L5242-18 of the Transport Code, the administration is entitled to carry out the removal of the wreck itself in three situations: in cases of emergency, if the owner does not carry out the removal operations within the time allotted to it, or if the owner is unknown.
-In these cases, the administration may remove or destroy the wreck itself, or hire a company specialising in this type of operation, and the owner of the wreck or its insurer will have to bear the final cost of the operation.
-The LLMC limitation of liability is not applicable to claims for removal costs by the French state.31 In November 2015, France ratified the Nairobi International Convention on the Removal of Wrecks 2007 (Nairobi WRC 2007), which came into force in France on 4 May 2016 and applies to wrecks in the exclusive economic zone.
+Pursuant to Article L5242-18 of the Transport Code, the administration is entitled to carry out the removal of the wreck itself if the owner does not carry out the removal operations within the time allotted to it, or if the owner is unknown.
+In these cases, the owner of the wreck or its insurer will have to bear the final cost of the operation.
+The LLMC limitation of liability is not applicable to claims for removal costs by the French state.33 The Nairobi International Convention on the Removal of Wrecks 2007 (Nairobi WRC 2007) applies to wrecks in the exclusive economic zone.

-Ships that constitute waste and that are subject to a trans-boundary movement for recycling are regulated by the Basle Convention of 22 March 1987 and Regulation (EC) No. 1013/2006.
-One aim of Regulation (EU) No. 1257/2013 of 30 November 2013 on ship recycling, which has applied since 31 December 2015, is 'facilitating a rapid ratification' in both EU Member States and non-EU countries of the Hong Kong Convention for the Safe and Environmentally Sound Recycling of Ships 2009 (the Hong Kong Convention).
+Ships that constitute waste and that are subject to a transboundary movement for recycling are regulated by the Basle Convention of 22 March 1987 and Regulation (EC) No. 1013/2006.
+One aim of Regulation (EU) No. 1257/2013 of 30 November 2013 on ship recycling is 'facilitating a rapid ratification' in both EU Member States and non-EU countries of the Hong Kong Convention for the Safe and Environmentally Sound Recycling of Ships 2009 (the Hong Kong Convention).
 The Regulation applies to vessels of 500 GT or greater sailing under the flag of an EU Member State, but includes some provisions for third-country ships calling at or mooring in an EU Member State.
-Regarding facilities for ship recycling, it applies to those located in the territory of a Member State and of a third country.
-According to the Regulation, such vessels can be recycled only in recycling facilities listed on the European List, following a ship recycling plan to be drawn up on the basis of the information provided by the shipowner and approved by the competent authority.
-In this regard, the European Commission adopted Commission Implementing Decision (EU) 2015/2398 of 17 December 2015 on information and documentation related to an application for a facility located in a third country for inclusion in the European List of ship recycling facilities.

 vi Passengers' rights

-Regulation (EU) No. 392/2009 (the Passenger Liability Regulation (PLR)) on the liability of carriers of passengers by sea in the event of accidents came into force on 31 December 2012.
-This Regulation brought into force the 2002 Protocol to the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention) for all EU Member States, despite the 2002 Protocol not being ratified internationally until April 2014.
+Regulation (EU) No. 392/2009 (the Passenger Liability Regulation (PLR)) on the liability of carriers of passengers by sea in the event of accidents is applicable in France.
+This Regulation brought into force the 2002 Protocol to the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention) for all EU Member States.

-The PLR applies to international carriage of passengers on seagoing vessels, but also, under certain conditions, to Class A and Class B vessels32 engaged in domestic seagoing voyages in France.
+The PLR applies to international carriage of passengers on seagoing vessels, but also, under certain conditions, to Class A and Class B vessels34 engaged in domestic seagoing voyages in France.

 The PLR covers the liability of the carrier for losses arising from incidents that occur during the course of carriage, which encompasses the period during which the passenger is on board the ship, in the process of embarkation or disembarkation, or being transported by water from land to the ship, or vice versa.

-In the event of death or personal injury caused by a shipping incident, the carrier is under a strict liability up to a limit of 250,000 special drawing rights (SDRs) per passenger, unless it proves that the incident resulted from an act of war, hostilities, civil war, insurrection or a natural phenomenon of an exceptional, inevitable and irresistible nature, or was wholly caused by an act or omission by a third party, carried out with the intention of causing the incident.
-The carrier is also liable for shipping and non-shipping incidents up to a limit of 400,000 SDRs unless the carrier proves that the incident that caused the loss was not through his or her own fault or neglect.
+Although the carrier is under a strict liability, the PLR provides a list of exemption cases and sets carrier limitation of liability in the event of death or personal injury caused by a shipping incident, and for shipping and non-shipping incidents.
 Moreover, contributory fault on the part of the passenger may wholly or partially exonerate the carrier.
-The carrier will lose its right to limit liability if it is proven that the damage resulted from an act or omission intended to cause damage or a reckless act, done with the knowledge that such damage would probably ensue.
-The French courts have a wide interpretation of the carrier's fault.33 The carrier's limit of liability for loss or damage to luggage varies, depending on whether the loss or damage occurred in respect of cabin luggage, of a vehicle or luggage carried in or on it.
+The carrier will lose its right to limit liability if it is proven that the damage resulted from an act or omission intended to cause damage or a reckless act carried out with the knowledge that such damage would probably ensue.
+The French courts have a wide interpretation of the carrier's fault.35 The carrier's limit of liability for loss or damage to luggage varies, depending on whether the loss or damage occurred in respect of cabin luggage, of a vehicle or luggage carried in or on it.

-In some cases, maritime cruises will be considered package travel, governed by the French Tourism Code, implementing the EU Package Travel Directive,34 which provides for a strict liability regime that differs from that of the PLR.35
+In some cases, maritime cruises will be considered package travel, governed by the French Tourism Code, implementing the EU Package Travel Directive,36 which provides for a strict liability regime that differs from that of the PLR.37

 Finally, Regulation (EU) No. 1177/2010 on maritime passenger rights established a mechanism applicable in cases of interruption of travel, requiring operators to comply with a series of obligations regarding information, assistance and cruise lines and not discriminating against disabled passengers.